 Paneer is available as cubed or as a solid block.
-If you have a big block of paneer, then cut them into small bite-size cubes.
+If you have a big block of paneer, cut them into small bite-size cubes.

-Then add finely chopped onion, followed by grated ginger and garlic.
+Then, add finely chopped onion, followed by grated ginger and garlic.
 You may also use the readymade ginger garlic paste.

 Once the onion becomes translucent, add red chili powder and coriander powder.
 Fry them for 30 seconds without burning them.

 Add tomato puree, green peas, and half a cup of water.

 After the gravy thickens, add cottage cheese and kitchen king masala.
 Cook it for 5 min on medium flame.
 If needed, adjust the consistency with water.

 Once it reaches the desired consistency, switch off the flame and add fresh cream garnished with cilantro.
 The new cream brings you a restaurant-like taste.
 But it is purely optional.

 Serve Paneer Mutter Masala with hot roti and fried rice.

 Other classic curry recipes you may like,